-Credit counselling provides financial guidance and debt management support to people who are in debt.
+Credit counselling provides financial guidance and debt management or debt repayment support to people who are in debt.
 This is done through educating, counselling, and facilitating debt repayment, allowing you to repay your debt in a more manageable way.

 In Singapore, credit counselling is offered by Credit Counselling Singapore (CCS), a local non-governmental organisation.
 They offer a wide range of services related to financial management and financial literacy, including credit counselling.